Family claims dual Saudi-US citizen detained and tortured

 Despite the Kashoggi controversy, the relationship remains strong and the Trump administration continues to depend on Prince Mohammed as a key regional ally.
 Trump’s son-in-law and senior adviser Jared Kushner met with Prince Mohammed last week to discuss Kushner’s plan to resolve the Israeli-Palestinian conflict.

-National Security Adviser John Bolton was briefly asked about Fitaihi’s case during a Sunday interview on CNN.
+National Security Adviser John Bolton was briefly asked about Fitaihi’s case during a Sunday interview on CNN’s “State of the Union.”
 Bolton said he knew only that American diplomats had recently met with him in prison.

 “Beyond that, we don’t really have any additional information at this point,” Bolton said.